hbs-rcs/hbsgrid-docs/docs/userguide/commandline.md

        information by running
        `bhist -l <JOBID>`

-Both `bjobs` give you information about the *state* of the job.
+The `bjobs -l <JOBID>` command give you information about the *state* of the job, as defined below.

-The meaning of these states is as follows:
+!!! info "Job state definitions"

+    `PENDING`

--   **PENDING:** Job is awaiting a slot suitable for the requested resources or you've gone over your limit on resource usage.
+    :   Job is awaiting a slot suitable for the requested resources or you've gone over your limit on resource usage.
 Jobs with high resource demands may spend significant time PENDING if the compute grid is busy.

+    `RUNNING`

--   **RUNNING:** Job is running.
+    :   Job is running.

+    `COMPLETED`

--   **COMPLETED:** Job has finished and the command(s) have returned successfully (i.e., exit code 0).
+    :    Job has finished and the command(s) have returned successfully (i.e., exit code 0).

+    `CANCELLED`

--   **CANCELLED:** Job has been terminated by the user or administrator using bkill.
+    :   Job has been terminated by the user or administrator using `bkill`.

+    `FAILED`

--   **FAILED:** Job finished with an exit code other than 0.
+    :   Job finished with an exit code other than 0.

 If your job has failed `bjobs` will usually tell you why, but these messages can be cryptic.
 The most common are described below.